Skip to main content

 Planning

-One last advantage of being an early bird is the ability to speak with an airline representative at the gate.
-If any changes arise in your flight itinerary, you'll have time to fix them and make other arrangements.
-This may also be helpful for seniors, those with special needs and those who require wheelchair access or other accommodations.
+One last potential advantage of being an early bird is the ability to speak with an airline representative at the gate.
+If any changes arise in your flight itinerary, you'll have time to fix them or make other arrangements.
+This may also be helpful for seniors, those with special needs and those who require wheelchair access or other accommodation.

 How early should you get to the airport in 2024?

-When you do the backwards math and start with your departure time, you'll want to assume a few things.
+When you do the backwards math and start with your departure time, it can be helpful to assume a few things:

 • Boarding the plane begins about 30 minutes before take-off (larger planes may even board 45 minutes in advance).

-• Backing up further, you should count on spending at least 20 minutes in the security line.
+• Backing up further, it can be helpful to account for spending at least 20 minutes in the security line.

 • Keep going.
-Another 20 minutes should be added for baggage check.
+You may want to add another 20 minutes for baggage check.
 If you only have a carry-on, you'll save some time there.

-• Finally, add 20 minutes for parking and shuttle service.
+• Finally, it can be helpful to add some time for parking and shuttle service, if applicable.

-• When you add in an additional 30 minutes of cushion to go to the restroom, the convenience store and the general time it takes to walk from security to your concourse to your gate, you quickly get to the 2-hour mark.
+• When you add in an additional cushion to go to the restroom, the convenience store and the general time it takes to walk from security to your concourse to your gate, you quickly get to the 2-hour mark.

-Please note that this timeline is for a national flight.
-If you are flying internationally, the recommendation is to give yourself 3 hours instead of 2.
+Please note that this timeline is recommended by airport officials for a national flight.
+If you are flying internationally, the recommendation from airport officials is to give yourself three hours instead of two.
 This is to account for the additional time it takes to get through immigration and customs.

-Should you arrive 2 hours before a flight?
+Should you arrive two hours before a flight?

-It's highly recommended by most airports to arrive at least 2 hours before any flight, but give it closer to 3 hours for international flights.
+It's highly recommended by most airports to arrive at least 2 hours before any flight but closer to 3 hours for international flights.

-Keep in mind though, airports want you to take advantage of their carefully curated shopping and dining options, which you can't do if you're rushing to the gate.
+Keep in mind, airports want you to utilize their carefully curated shopping and dining options, which you can't do if you're rushing to the gate.
 So it's in their best interest for you to arrive early.

 Time-saving hacks for getting through the airport

-Have you ever left for a travel adventure feeling on top of the world, only to have your carefully planned trip ruined by a delay at the airport?
-Here are some time saving hacks to help make the start of your trip a smooth one:
+Have you ever left for a trip feeling on top of the world, only to have your carefully planned trip ruined by an airport delay?
+Here are some time-saving hacks you may wish to use to help make the start of your trip a smooth one:

 • Check-in to your flight before you arrive at the airport using the airline's app and have your mobile boarding pass ready to go.